Neck dissection - discharge

 - Unexplained weight loss

 - Try to walk every day.
-You can return to sports (such as golf, tennis, and running) after 4 to 6 weeks.
+You can return to sports (golf, tennis, and running) after 4 to 6 weeks.

 - Most people are able to go back to work in 2 to 3 weeks.
-Ask your doctor when is it is OK for you to return to work.
+Ask your provider when is it is OK for you to return to work.

 - Make sure your home is safe while you are recovering.